jazzband/Watson/README.md

 The URL of the server and the User Token must be defined in a `.watson.conf` file placed inside your directory.

+If you give the '-f' (or '--force') flag to the command, it will also update all the existing frames on the server.

 Example of `.watson.conf` file:
 ```
 [crick]